grnet/synnefo/docs/install-guide-centos.rst

 More specifically Astakos sends emails in the following cases

 - An email containing a verification link after each signup process.
-- An email to the people listed in ``ADMINS`` setting after each email verification if ``ASTAKOS_MODERATION`` setting is ``True``.
+- An email to the people listed in ``ACCOUNT_NOTIFICATIONS_RECIPIENTS`` setting after each email verification if ``ASTAKOS_MODERATION`` setting is ``True``.
 The email notifies administrators that an additional action is required in order to activate the user.
-- A welcome email to the user email and an admin notification to ``ADMINS`` right after each account activation.
+- A welcome email to the user email and a notification to ``ACCOUNT_NOTIFICATIONS_RECIPIENTS`` right after each account activation.
-- Feedback messages submited from Astakos contact view and Astakos feedback API endpoint are sent to contacts listed in ``HELPDESK`` setting.
+- Feedback messages submitted from Astakos contact view and Astakos feedback API endpoint are sent to contacts listed in ``FEEDBACK_NOTIFICATIONS_RECIPIENTS`` setting.
-- Project application request notifications to people included in ``HELPDESK`` and ``MANAGERS`` settings.
+- Project application request notifications to people included in ``PROJECT_NOTIFICATIONS_RECIPIENTS`` setting.
-- Notifications after each project members action (join request, membership accepted/declinde etc.) to project members or project owners.
+- Notifications after each project members action (join request, membership accepted/declined etc.) to project members or project owners.

 Astakos uses the Django internal email delivering mechanism to send email notifications.
 A simple configuration, using an external smtp server to